amd/InfinityHub-CI/openmm-docker/README.md

 done
 ```

+>NOTE:
-*NOTE: the following message will be returned: `/bin/sh: 1: nvidia-smi: not found.` When running the benchmarks using `run-benchmarks`, the benchmark script attempts to run `nvidia-smi` and will fail since this tool is not part of the ROCm runtime supporting AMD Instinct GPUs.
+> The following message will be returned: `/bin/sh: 1: nvidia-smi: not found.` When running the benchmarks using `run-benchmarks`, the benchmark script attempts to run `nvidia-smi` and will fail since this tool is not part of the ROCm runtime supporting AMD Instinct GPUs.
 The output will include `nvidia-smi: not found` messages.
-This message can safely be ignored and there is no effect on the benchmark results.*
+This message can safely be ignored and there is no effect on the benchmark results.

 ### Run Benchmark Non-Interactive